 As we say au revoir to summer heat and bonjour to breezy autumn evenings, your drinking shenanigans are likely to move indoors.
 Not to worry!
 The approaching months are the best time to fall in love again with your favorite cool weather Jazz cocktails.
 Fall also marks the return of leggings and boots - reason enough to kick up your heels.

 To celebrate the new season, invite some friends for a night of sophistication by offering one of the best combinations since Sonny & Cher: jazz and cocktails.
 What?
-You don’t know any jazz?
+You don’t know any jazz drinks?
 We’ve got you covered.

-Here are the ultimate pairings of sips and songs to make your next event one to remember.
+Here are the ultimate pairings of jazz drinks and songs to make your next event one to remember.

 Ella Fitzgerald, aka Lady Ella, has been called the Queen of Jazz.
 The singer became famous for her purity of tone and a vocal range as wide as the sky.
 In 1958 she made history by becoming the first African American to win a Grammy.
 Porgy & Bess is one of the classics.

 It takes a special drink that can stand next to Lady Ella.
 The French 75 starts with gin mixed with a dash of simple syrup and lime juice and topped off with champagne.
 This rose gold copper jigger is a must for pouring such a decadent drink.
 The perfect balance of liquor and bubbles, the French 75 has been a staple since it first made an appearance at the famous New York Bar in Paris in the 20’s.

 Make a mark in history, or at least in the collective memory of your friends, with this unforgettable combination.
 Classic cocktail, meet classic jazz.